yomidevs/yomitan/docs/development/language-features.md

 - `read` (only `decapitalize` on)
 - `Read` (both preprocessors on)

+Note that the order of text processors can matter.
+Had we put capitalizeFirstLetter before decapitalize, the 4th string would be `read` instead of `Read`.

 #### Letter Variants

 A letter or a group of letters may have multiple variants in a language.
 For example, in German, "ß" can be written as "ss" and vice versa, or in Japanese every kana has a hiragana and a katakana variant.
 To handle this, we use a bidirectional conversion preprocessor.